erindb/probmods2/solutions/03-conditioning.md

   var letter = sample(letters);
   var position = letterVals.indexOf(letter) + 1;
   var winProb = 1 / Math.pow(position, 2);
-  condition(...)
+  condition(flip(winProb))
-  return ...
+  return checkVowel(letter)
 });
 viz.auto(distribution);
 ~~~~

 A vowel is more likely ($$P(vowel) = 0.7168141592920354$$) than a consonant ($$P(vowel) = 0.28318584070796465 $$)

-### f)
+### d)

 > What difference do you see between your code and the mathematical notation?
 > What are the advantages and disadvantages of each?
 > Which do you prefer?

 The mathematical notation is more precise in some cases (we might get some rounding errors on the computer), but it's less error prone, easier to think about, and much easier to extend.

-What if we did this with all the letters of the alphabet instead?
-That would be tedious.
+> What if instead of the 4 letters of "game" Bob played a similar game with every letter of the alphabet?
+> Which method would you prefer to make inferences about that version of the game?

+Definitely the code!!!!
+Doing that mathematically would be so tedious...